To achieve a great Asado, you must take care of your grill and keep it in perfect condition.

 Also, if you have a gas grill, try to cover it with a tarp to protect it from weather conditions.
 If your grill is brick, try putting up some doors or cover so it stays protected all year around!

-Don't forget to always wear protective gear like gloves and even goggles, as some particles from the embers and ash can fly around and irritate your eyes.
+Remember to always wear protective gear, such as gloves and even goggles, as particles from the embers and ash can fly around and irritate your eyes.

 Like any art, preparation is the main ingredient for success.
 Having clean tools and an impecable grill elevates your grilling experience, directly impacting the results of your Argentine Asado!
 Go ahead and make sure you prepare for your next Asado, maintain your tools, and notice how your grilling goes from good to great!